noumanzia123/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 run_cts
 ```

-The cts fails or in hang and then we kill this task:
+The cts fails or hangs and then we kill this task:
 ```
-# find process ID
+# find the process ID
 top
 # kill process
 kill -9 1964